keto vs carnivore

 Potential for nutrient deficiencies

-For example, your Vitamin C intake will drop significantly, which is a legitimate concern, but there is evidence that by eliminating your intake of glucose (which competes with Vitamin C in your body), your Vitamin C needs to drop as well[*].
+For example, one prominent difference between keto and carnivore diets is the potential drop in your Vitamin C in the latter.
+But there is evidence that by eliminating your intake of glucose (which competes with Vitamin C in your body), your Vitamin C needs to drop as well.

 Potential gut microbiome damage